ibabushkin/bartender/README.md

 [fifos.fifo_entry]
 fifo_path = "~/tmp/entry_b_fifo"
-default = "some default string"
+default = "some default string" # another way of specifying defaults
 ```

 Let's split it up and look how it functions.
 The config file *has* to define a